fugue-project/fugue/README.md

 [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](https://join.slack.com/t/fugue-project/shared_invite/zt-jl0pcahu-KdlSOgi~fP50TZWmNxdWYQ)

-**Fugue is an abstraction layer that helps big data practitioners accelerate development, decrease costs, and simplify maintenance of their big data projects.** This is done by allowing users to port Python, pandas, and SQL code to Spark and Dask easily, making it easy to leverage distributed computing.
+**Fugue is an abstraction layer that helps big data practitioners accelerate development, decrease costs, and simplify maintenance of their big data projects.** This is done by allowing users to port Python, pandas, and SQL code to Spark and Dask with minimal changes, making it easy to leverage distributed computing.

 Fugue is meant for: